a-agarkov/otus-python-2017-11/AdvancedBasicsPart_I/otus_hw1_log_analyzer/README.md

 ### Output
 Script produces a report for the latest access log and stores it in `reports` folder.

 Rendered report will have access log's date.
 Example: `report-2017.06.30.html`.

 A `.ts` file with latest execution timestamp would be produced and stored within `monitoring` folder.

+Script will check if a report has already been rendered for the latest log and will terminate with due message.

 ### Usage
 1. Copy nginx access log into `log` folder within `log_analyzer.py` working directory.